-What is “Writing SEO Content”?
+What do you mean by “Writing SEO Content”?

 - When we say “content,” this really can be a wide range of material (more on that later) that lives on the web.

 Unfortunately, we can’t tell you everything we know about optimizing content for search engines here; simply because that’s how we earn a living.
-But to understand what we offer your business, here’s a simple outline of what it takes to be successful with web content in 2020:
+But to understand what we offer your business here’s a simple outline of what it takes to be successful with web content in 2020:

-- Keyword Optimization: Knowing when and where to use key words while writing SEO content leads to maximum relevance scores from Google.
+- Keyword Optimization: Knowing when and where to use keywords while writing SEO content leads to maximum relevance scores from Google.

 A Quick Word on Search Ranking Intent (very important)

-Put mildly, don’t ever try to “fake” it when you are writing SEO content, if all you’re trying to do is obtain a high rank and bring in clickthroughs.
+Put mildly, don’t ever try to “fake” it when you are writing SEO content if all you’re trying to do is obtain a high rank and bring in clickthroughs.
 As a rule of thumb, if your content doesn’t provide any additional value to a search engine user, just press “delete” and try something else.
-Websites that choose to go this route and encourage “thin”, low-value content can expect to be heavily penalized by Google.
+Websites that choose to go this route and encourage “thin,” low-value content can expect to be heavily penalized by Google.
 Google has been accelerating the rate at which they lower rankings for these kinds of spammy websites for quite some time now.

-When Google measures your own business website, are you going to make the grade?
+When Google measures your business website, are you going to make the grade?
 Contact us for a FREE evaluation to see if we would be a good fit for your business!

 You might also be interested in our article on the Pitfalls of doing your own SEO.
 You might also like to read about content optimization from Google.